jonjohnsontc/cautious-umbrella-bare-blog/README.md

 ## To-Do:

-- [] why is the index page being served from /blog/twil-20210821?
+- [x] why is the index page being served from /blog/twil-20210821?
+  - wrong address!
+That's the 404 basically?
 - [] remove `<meta name="note" content="environment=development">` from pages
 - [] Automated way of keeping blog index in sync with blog pages
 - [] get dropdown to fire/remove-itself correctly on click